intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#210 - "A cracked window must be replaced.
 Same goes for someone that demonstrates a breach of integrity."**

+**\#211 - "Indecision in an organization is like rot in a wooden boat.
+It must be cut out - and replaced."**

 \#3xx - On Design
 ====